What is Management Buy-in (MBI)?

-- The new management team may also fail to bring the required growth in the company.
+- The new management team may also fail to bring the required growth to the company.

-- There are chances that even after changing the management, companies may not be successful.
+- Even after changing the management, there is a chance that companies may not be successful.

 - The existing employees of the company may feel demotivated.